914-Chu/CS126-fantastic-finale/DEVELOPMENT.md

     * ~~[RESOLVED]: Adjust y position with platform's y position and player's size~~ (player stop jumping only on some platforms and moving too slow)
     * [RESOLVED]: Adjust y position with platform's y position and different multiples of player's size.
+- Try to use ofxSecondWindow addon but unable to run the program after including it. (fantastic-finale-914-Chu_debug.exe disappear)
+  * [RESOLVED]: unable to fix it so delete everything and reset all the set up, reclone the project.

 #Week 4

 - Add different platforms' features.
 - Add life and level features.
 - Integrate classes and finish management of switching game state.
+(Start and End)
 - Seperate classes.
 [UNRESOLVED: Player class take care of too many things]
   * Thingking of moving life and level management into playerStatus class.